California Right to Privacy Lawyer – Illegal Phone Call Recording, Cell Phone Privacy, Unlawful Eavesdropping Law.

 California is a two-party consent state when it comes to taping phone calls.
 This means, both parties to the phone conversation must consent to it being recorded, or potentially unlawful activity is occurring.
 One California case highlights the protections offered by California privacy law in regard to recorded telephone conversations.
 In Kearney v.
 Salomon Smith Barney, Inc., 39 Cal.
 4th 95, 99, 137 P.3d 914, 917 (2006) the facts of the case were simple:

-BONUS MATERIALS: Click on the picture above to watch video on illegal recording of phone calls in California.
+BONUS MATERIALS: Click on the picture above to watch a video on the illegal recording of phone calls in California.
 Make sure to click on the “RED “V” when the video pops up to subscribe to our channel for FREE civil litigation updates.
+We are now over 38,000 subscribers and over FOUR MILLION video views!!!

 California is a two-party consent state